Virgin Media One: Sports programming

-From its infancy, TV3 aired a live sporting programme called Sports Tonight (1998–2009) hosted by Trevor Welsh.
+From its infancy, TV3 aired a live sporting programme called Sports Tonight (1998–2009) hosted by Trevor Welsh, which was the first daily sports show of its kind in Ireland.
 The show would air weeknights from 23:30, until its cancellation on 23 March 2009.

 At its launch, TV3 secured rights to number of Republic of Ireland exhibition matches.
 It joined forces with Sky to provide deferred coverage of World Cup Qualifying games along with a programme dedicated to League of Ireland games, The Soccer Show and live coverage of League of Ireland games.
 Later those games moved to RTÉ after the government chose to put those games on a live free-to-air footing.

 Virgin Media Ireland currently holds the Irish broadcasting rights to 2018 for UEFA Champions League on Tuesday nights, while RTÉ 2 covers Wednesday nights and the final exclusively live. which includes in-vision sporting commentary and analysis by Virgin Media Sport presenters and crew.
 Coverage is presented by Tommy Martin alongside 2 pundits examples being Graeme Souness, Harry Redknapp, Brian Kerr, Neil Lennon, Martin Keown or Tony Cascarino.
 Commentary is provided by Dave McIntyre and Kevin Kilbane or Mark Lawrenson with Trevor Welsh also providing highlights commentary.
 The network previously held exclusive Irish rights from 2001 to 2004.
 It then lost these to RTÉ but since 2009 have shared rights with RTÉ and will continue to have these rights until 2018.
 TV3 also held rights to the UEFA Europa League matches on Thursday nights until 2015.
 In 2015 TV3 began airing the FA Cup Final live and will do so through to 2018.
 The coverage was presented by Tommy Martin alongside Paul McShane and Brian Kerr with commentary by Dave McIntyre and Kevin Kilbane.

 A milestone in TV3 broadcasting history came with coverage of the 2011 UEFA Europa League Final, held at the Aviva Stadium in Dublin.
 Forty cameras were used to broadcast to an audience in the tens of millions across the world.